ssathya/PsqlLogging/ReadMe.md

-﻿# Using PostgreSQL for Serilog
+# Using PostgreSQL for Serilog

-I struggled for a few hours and couldn't get PostgreSQL sync to work for my application.
-I also Googled/Binged for samples but there was not full example that I could copy and paste and make it work.
+I searched and search.
+Bing, DuckDuckGo, Google, You, etc. Nope.
+No one gave me a link where I could find a working example of Serilog that uses *Serilog.Sinks.Postgresql.Alternative* as the sink - no - no one likes this Sink.
+Did find a handful that uses *Serilog.Sinks.Postgresql*  but its not the one I wanted.

-This is a working example but below is  the journey I went through until I realized what was happening.
+This is a working example but below is in [this](https://github.com/ssathya/PsqlLogging) repository.
+Below is the journey I took and during its course realized what I was missing.

 ## Attempt 1:
 ```cs